aws-samples/ec2-spot-for-folding-at-home/README.md

 In addition to being flexible across instance types, another best practice for using Spot effectively is to select the appropriate allocation strategy.
 Allocation strategies in EC2 Auto Scaling help you automatically provision capacity according to your workload requirements.
 We recommend using the capacity optimized strategy because this strategy automatically provisions instances from the most-available Spot Instance pools by looking at real-time capacity data and predicting which are the most available.
 Because your Spot Instance capacity is sourced from pools with optimal capacity, this decreases the possibility that your Spot Instances are reclaimed.
 For more information about allocation strategies, see Spot Instances in the Amazon EC2 Auto Scaling User Guide and Configuring Spot capacity optimization in this user guide.

 ## What you’ll build
-•	An Amazon Virtual Private Cloud (VPC) configured with public and private subnets according to AWS best practices.
+*An Amazon Virtual Private Cloud (VPC) configured with public and private subnets according to AWS best practices.
-•	Identity and Access Management (IAM) roles to manage permissions for Amazon EC2 Auto Scaling.
+*Identity and Access Management (IAM) roles to manage permissions for Amazon EC2 Auto Scaling.
-•	Security Group for the EC2 Spot instances to control inbound and outbound traffic
-•	Auto Scaling Group for scaling EC2 Spot instances in and out as needed using the Capacity Optimized allocation strategy.
+*Security Group for the EC2 Spot instances to control inbound and outbound traffic *Auto Scaling Group for scaling EC2 Spot instances in and out as needed using the Capacity Optimized allocation strategy.
-•	Amazon CloudWatch instance metrics and logs for real-time monitoring of our protein folding progress.
+*Amazon CloudWatch instance metrics and logs for real-time monitoring of our protein folding progress.

  ![FAH](https://user-images.githubusercontent.com/68295015/89449052-5fcc6980-d70d-11ea-9419-e14cafad48e0.png)